 The wisdom of Jesus

-Jesus grew in wisdom, stature and favor with God and man.
+Jesus grew in wisdom, stature, and favor with God and man.
 There is no other evidence of His childhood or early life, only in the Luke 2 story, revealed to us in the Temple scene at 12 years old.
 As a young adult, He went to get baptized by the prophet John the Baptist, also His cousin.
-Shortly thereafter, He became a healer and a teacher to many.
+Shortly after that, He became a healer and a teacher to many.
 He was arrested at Gethsemane after they had their last dinner.

 Then He was tried and executed.
 His disciples were convinced that He rose from the dead as He said and appeared to them.
 They told and converted other people to Him by teaching them His words.
 This is how Christianity was born.

-Every one of us believes in Him, the Son of God, the pure Son of the Virgin, and the Mother of God, Mary.
-And thinking, we receive the Word about Him with faith in our hearts.
-As a result, as God, we confess Him with our mouths and repenting at once from our hearts of the transgressions we have committed before.
+We believe in Him, the Son of God, the pure Son of the Virgin, and the Mother of God, Mary.
+And thinking, we receive the Word about Him with faith.
+As a result, as God, we confess Him with our mouths and repent at once from our hearts of the transgressions we have committed before.
 The Word of the Father entered the womb of the Virgin.
 So the Word is also in us as a seed.

 Is Christ the Son of God?

 The correct answer is yes, He is.
 Jesus came from the Heavenly throne.
-God confirms to at His baptism that Jesus is the only living and beloved Son of God in whom He is well-pleased.
+God confirms at His baptism that Jesus is the only living and beloved Son in whom He is well-pleased.
 The Father publicly claimed Him in the Jordan River.

 Looking for various doors of salvation, people do not see Jesus Christ.
-Him, the gate through which God came down to us and through which people enter God.
+He the gate through which God came down to us and through which people enter God.
 He is the door of the Father, through whom Abraham.
 Isaac, Jacob, the prophets, the apostles, and the Church.
 The Church confesses that Jesus Christ is the Lord, the Son of God.
-This confession is based on recognizing a central fact, namely that in Jesus Christ, we encounter God and He is our Saviour.
+This confession is based on recognizing a central fact: in Jesus Christ, we encounter God, and He is our Saviour.